 This table shows how each of our parts relates to the inside and the outside.

 The inside are the things that are subjective and the outside are the things that are objective.

 You could also divide the table further by adding conscious and subconscious to each of the boxes – the things we are aware of or can connect to and things we aren’t or can’t.

-The table is an oversimplification because things don’t fit neatly just into one box, the boundaries are a lot more blurred.
-And most importantly, every single box is interacting with every other box in every moment, both consciously and sub-consciously.
+The table is clearly an oversimplification because things don’t fit neatly into one box; the boundaries are blurred, and most importantly, every single box is interacting with every other box in every moment, both consciously and sub-consciously.

-Every single part of your spider web has just connected with every single part of their spider web.
-It has just got exponentially more complex.
+Every single part of your experiential web has just connected with every single part of their web.
+The world has just got exponentially more complex.

-Not only that, but there is also a table, or spider’s web, that holds the relationship between the two of you.
+Not only that, but there is also an energetic web, that holds the relationship between the two of you.
 You create a collective experience that exists separately to either of you as individuals.
 For example, people will start mirroring each other’s body language, their heart-beats start to sync up, they will have shared emotions, they will create a shared language etc.

 It’s a collective experience that doesn’t belong to either of you, but every part of this also connects in with every other part of each of your individual experiences.
 Exponentially more complex again.